wikimedia/pixel/README.md

 npm install
 ```

-Running Pixel for the first time can take a long time (e.g. 5 minutes) as it clones MediaWiki core (> 2GB) and a number of extensions/skins.
-It will be much faster on subsequent runs as this data has already been downloaded.
+Running Pixel for the first time can take a long time (e.g. 5 minutes) as it downloads Docker images,
+clones MediaWiki core (> 2GB) and a number of extensions/skins.
+It will be much faster on subsequent
+runs as this data has already been downloaded.

 ## Usage